57blocks/Stellar-AutoAction/server/infrastructure/README.md

 - ECS

   1. The cluster name must consist of alphanumerics, hyphens, and underscores.
-  2. The farget capacity provider is fixed in `variables.auto.tfvars` now:
+  2. The Farget capacity provider is fixed in `variables.auto.tfvars` now:
     ```hcl
     ecs_fargate_capacity_providers = {
       FARGATE = {